 Visiting Point Sal

-The trail is moderately strenuous in intensity with an elevation gain of approximately 1,200 feet from the top of the ridge down to the beach and is approximately 12 miles round trip to the beach and back.
+Trail Rating: moderately strenuous, elevation gain of 1,200 feet, approximately 12 miles round trip to the beach and back.